chenhaiteng/chenhaiteng.github.io/_posts/2021-07-20-go-through-swift-result -builders.markdown

 ```
 With this overloaded function, ViewBuilder returns EmptyView directly without invoking unnecessary call stack.

++ **Generic on Result Builder**

+Finally, let's talk about the use of generics on the result builder.
+Here is [SequenceBuilder](https://github.com/andtie/SequenceBuilder), a function builder (the predecessor of result builder) implemented using generics.
+First, it declares several generic *buildBlock* and *buildExpression*.
+Then, it has a generic enum **Either** which is a variant of the original typelist in [Loki](https://github.com/snaewe/loki-lib/blob/master/include/loki/Typelist.h).
+With these generic methods and types, SequenceBuilder provides the ability to "build arbitrary heterogenous sequences without loosing information about the underlying types".

+Comparing to the GradientBuilder, which process array of color at run-time, the SequenceBuilder handles series of data at compile-time by generic programming.
+It creates result builders in a more efficient and flexible way.

+At the same time, the generic result builder has its disadvantages:
+1. It's hard to understand and expertize generic metaprogramming.
+2. It's hard to support variadic input, especially when input types are heterogenous.
+For example, both the ViewBuilder and SequenceBuilder can support upto 10 views only.
+If you want more, you need to extend another buildBlock and buileExpression by yourself.

+Normally, create a custom result builder does not need use generic, but if the result builder need to process opaque type and protocol, then generic implementation might be a better solution.

+---
 ### Conclusion

 Let's summarize a list of how to customize the resultbuilder: